Here’s how the week played out.

 Wednesday’s run was fantastic with a 15 mile scheduled run and I finished 14 miles on a mixture of trails and roads.
 The bugs in the woods are terrible.
 If I wasn’t for wearing headphones with ear buds they would’ve been in my ears.
 The small, buzzy’ing black bugs really liked to bite the back of my arms.
 Grrrrrr

 Thursday was a little longer than scheduled but again, a nice post-14-mile run that was about 7 miles.
-Since it was the 4th of July I packed in so many fun things that it felt like a super, big training day: swimming in Lake Winnipesaukee with Kendra, Adam and Toby-dog, and a fun swim in the Merrimack River with Kyle and Pants.
+Since it was the 4th of July I packed in so many fun things that it felt like a super, big training day: swimming in Lake Winnipesaukee with Kendra, Adam and Toby-dog, and a fun swim in the Merrimack River.
 Such a fun, fun day.

 Friday was another recovery day preparing for what was supposed to be a big mileage weekend.
 I’m trying to not be disappointed as I write about the weekend because I think part of the ultra running life is learning to go with the changes that happen in a long training plan and just not dwelling on it; keep moving forward to the next big training day.